Flipp3rrr/ArcadePy/README.md

 # ArcadePy
-A lot of arcade games, written in Python.
+A bunch of arcade games, written in Python.